A twist on the classic red wine based sangria, this rose sangria is perfect for an afternoon with friends.

 Just Say No…to Sweet Sangria

 As a rule I prefer drinks to be tart and refreshing.
-This rose sangria builds on the berry flavours from the CV Tempranillo Rose, but instead of sweet strawberries I’ve opted for tart raspberry, peach and Triple Sec balanced with just a bit of simple syrup and soda water.
+This rose punch builds on the berry flavours from the CV Tempranillo Rose, but instead of sweet strawberries I’ve opted for tart raspberry, peach and Triple Sec balanced with just a bit of simple syrup and soda water.
 This isn’t your Irish pub sangria.

 Pairing Food with Rose Sangria